designsecurity/laf/README.md

 ?>
 ```

-when yourcode.php could be attacked (in this example a simulated XSS attack) :
+when yourcode.php is vulnerable to an attack (in this example a simulated XSS attack) :
 ```php
 <?php